jaxriemer/Learning-Projects/Project 2/README.md

 One project down and I am feeling like a challenge.
 As I have mentioned in my previous post, most of my experience with microcontrollers comes with the Arduino Ecosystem.
 This was sufficient for fulfilling my individual curiosities, but I am hitting roadblocks in my current job when working with highly specific sensors that have high performance criteria.
 For this I need something more powerful.
 It is time to get my feet wet with the ESP32.
 My goal is to do the same thing I just did in the previous project.
 This time I will be using a temperature and humidity sensor, DFRobot's SHT31 and the Arduino Nano with an ESP32 onboard.
 But first, I want to better understand the differences in the hardware capabilities of the ESP32 and what I have worked with before.

+I will use the Arduino Uno as my benchmark to compare with the ESP32 chip.
+The first thing I notice when comparing the two is the difference in processors.
+The Uno uses an 8-bit ATmega328P operating at 16MHz, whereas the ESP32 uses a 32-bit LX6 processor at 160MHz or 240MHz.
+These are not all of the details, but these seem like the ones worth reviewing at the beginning.
+So what difference do the number of bits and the operating speed make?